PROGRAMME PER DAY

-- DAY 1: arrival in Cagliari and transfer via ‘prehistorical-world-center’.
+- DAY 1: arrival in Cagliari and transfer to Oristano, for the horse parades and acrobacy.
 Photography tips throughout the day, during this roadmovie

-- DAY 3: visit to 2 festive pagan carnival villages with bonfires!
+- DAY 3: Mardi Gras celebration, visit to 2 festive pagan carnival villages with bonfires!

-- DAY 4: Blue Zone inspiration personally, walking, visiting also difficult to photograph, mysterious prehistorical places.
+- DAY 4: Ash Wednesday celebrations.
+In between always some local Blue Zone longevity inspiration personally, walking, visiting also difficult to photograph, mysterious prehistorical places.

-- DAY 5: transfer with visits and flight back.
+- DAY 5: transfer with surprising typical Sardinian sites visits and flight back.